Arctic blast spreads shivers from Maine to Deep South

 To the south, daily records fell Wednesday across a large swath of the region accustomed to milder weather.

-The temperature dropped to 18 degrees (minus 8 Celsius) in Birmingham, Alabama, early Wednesday, breaking the previous low record of 22 degrees (minus 6 Celsius) set in 1911.
-More than 100 other sites in Alabama also reached historic lows, officials said.
+The temperature dropped to 18 degrees Fahrenheit (minus 8 degrees Celsius) in Birmingham, Alabama, early Wednesday, breaking the previous low record of 22 degrees Fahrenheit (minus 6 degrees Celsius) set in 1911.
+More than 100 other sites in Alabama also reached historic lows for the day, officials said.

-In Greenville, Mississippi, the temperature dropped to 17 degrees (minus 8 Celsius), breaking a record of 23 degrees (minus 5 Celsius) set 108 years ago.
+In Greenville, Mississippi, the temperature dropped to 17 degrees Fahrenheit (minus 8 degrees Celsius), breaking a record of 23 degrees Fahrenheit (minus 5 degrees Celsius) set 108 years ago, officials said.

 Even the Gulf Coast saw temperatures below freezing, producing “sea smoke” as chilly air moved over warmer water.